cloudcoil/cloudcoil/docs/index.md

 from cloudcoil.client import errors
 # All default kubernetes types are neatly arranged
 # with appropriate apiversions as module paths
-from cloudcoil.models.kubernetes.apps import v1 as apps_v1
+from cloudcoil.models.default.apps import v1 as apps_v1
-from cloudcoil.models.kubernetes.core import v1 as core_v1
+from cloudcoil.models.default.core import v1 as core_v1

 # Uses the default config based on KUBECONFIG